-Who is mturro?
+Who is @mturro?

-My name is Mike Turro and in my professional life I am the Director of Technology for M. Shanken Communications, publisher of Wine Spectator, Cigar Aficionado, Food Arts, Whisky Advocate and other fine magazines.
-Now I’m sure that you know (because you’re reading this and anyone with the ability to read should understand) that the words in this web place have nothing whatsoever to do with my professional life and are in no way endorsed by my employer.
+My name is Mike Turro and in my professional life I was (thus the strike through) the Director of Technology for M. Shanken Communications, publisher of Wine Spectator, Cigar Aficionado, Market Watch, Whisky Advocate and other fine magazines and applications.
+I have a new employer and if you find me interesting enough I’m sure you can summon the power of the internet to find my LinkedIn page.
+I’m also sure that you know (because you’re reading this and anyone with the ability to read should understand) that the words in this web place have nothing whatsoever to do with my professional life and are in no way endorsed by my employer.
 Well, they may be (endorsed), and they might be (indirectly about my professional life), just not as a matter of course.
 In fact I’m not even sure why I mention it–my professional life.
 I suppose it’s out of some kind of Copperfield/Caufield impulse to divulge what the cocktail party wants divulged.
 Forget I said anything about it.

 In my personal life I am a father, husband, son, son-in-law, brother, uncle, friend, and neighbor to a small group of individuals who take residence in the hills of North Jersey and other more remote areas of the country.
 A general and healthy fear of transforming the inherently private into the overtly public keeps me from diving too deep into the pool with regard to all that though.
 It’s a shame really.
 My kids are cute… adorable even.
 Still, it should be enough if you just know that I have a super happy personal life and feel totally content with all that–almost to the point of complacency.
 Really, it’s a wonder I even dare disturb that universe by playing with words here and now… in this web place.